hcote/TrashTalk/CONTRIBUTE.md

 - Allow another contributer to review and commit the changes to the master repository.
    - **Never commit your own code to the Master repository**
 - [Test](https://docs.djangoproject.com/en/2.0/topics/testing/) code changes programmtically before committing them
 - [Lint](https://pylint.readthedocs.io/en/latest/index.html) files to make sure they follow PEP8.
-Aim for a pylint score of at least 7 per file edited file (C level messages are acceptable usually).
+Aim for a pylint score of at least 7 in each edited file (C level messages are acceptable usually).
 - Securely store password and keys.
     - **Never place sensitive information in a repository**
 - Update the [requirements files](https://github.com/openoakland/TrashTalk/tree/master/requirements) with any newly added modules